panoschron97/MariaDB_and_MongoDB_with_Python_Programming_Language/README.md

-I wrote code in Python programming language answering queries using two databases with the help of a menu.
+I wrote code in Python programming language answering questions using two databases with the help of a menu.
 The data is on the website **https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset**.

 Questions i answered :